 The First Turtles & Puffer Fish

 The sea scooter is surprisingly weightless in the water and it neither floats nor sinks.
 It is easy to swim with, even without having it turned on.
-Within less than a minute into swimming in the trench we spot our first turtle of the day, as well as a nearby puffer fish.
+Within less than a minute of swimming in the trench, we spot our first turtle of the day, as well as a nearby pufferfish.

 Soon enough, we are spotting hawksbill and green turtles left and right, both on the coral walls and swimming freely below us in the ocean.
 It is one thing seeing these magnificent creatures on land, but it is a whole other thing in the water.